Chinese Medicine, Reproductive Health, Pregnancy and IVF support.

-A little bit of weight loss goes a long way to improving fertility.
+If you are overweight a little bit of weight loss goes a long way to improving fertility.
 Losing 5 kg is a manageable target for most and you can start now.
 Just moving your metabolism a little bit in the direction of burning off fat stores, can stimulate ovarian activity, improve egg and sperm quality and increase fertility.

 The environment that eggs occupy during their lengthy maturation process in the ovary has an impact on what shape they are in before meeting a sperm (with or without an IVF embryologist in attendance).
 They need a good blood supply, the right nutrients, the right hormone signals and the capacity to supply enough energy to the embryo.

 In these trials mild electro-acupuncture is applied to the abdomen and the lower legs.
-Mild electro-acupuncture has been shown to increase blood flow through the small blood vessels of the testes, indicating a possible way to improve delivery of nutrients to developing sperm.
-Thus acupuncture could be considered as part of a pre-conception programme even where there is a normal semen analysis.
+This has been shown to increase blood flow through the small blood vessels of the testes, potentially improving delivery of nutrients to developing sperm and promoting optimal sperm vitality.
+Thus acupuncture can be considered as part of a pre-conception programme even where there is a normal semen analysis.

 Being under weight affects ovary function, as much as being over weight does (although in a different way).
 Acupuncture can help to regulate the sympathetic nervous system (reducing adrenalin) and improve appetite.
 In conjunction with behavioural and dietary modifications this can help to put weight on.

-One of the things mentioned a lot in a traditional Chinese medicine gynecology textbook, including the chapter on fertility, is the term “Regulating the Cycle”.
+One of the things mentioned a lot in a traditional Chinese medicine gynaecology textbook, including the chapter on fertility, is the term “Regulating the Cycle”.
 What this refers to is the ideal of a 28 day menstrual cycle (give or take a few days), and a regular ovulation occurring around the middle of that cycle.
-This is one of the first aims of much TCM treatment of gynecological disorders.
+This is one of the first aims of much TCM treatment of gynaecological disorders.
 A regular menstrual cycle is an indication of good ovary function and good hormone balance.

 Implantation of the embryo in the uterus is a vital and pivotal event which determines the success of an ongoing pregnancy after conception, or after transfer of an embryo in an IVF cycle.